miao-2011/bgp-hijack-evidence-AS202734/README.md

 | `type 0x20` (32) | **Not a standard BGP attribute** — indicates custom/proprietary routing metadata |
 | `length 0x60` (96 bytes) | Carries non-trivial amount of information |

 Because the attribute is marked as **Transitive**, routers that do not recognize it must propagate it unchanged.
-This demonstrates that the route traversed a network capable of **advanced BGP engineering**, beyond basic route injection.
+This indicates the route traversed a network capable of **advanced BGP engineering**, beyond basic route injection.

 **Key implications:**

-- The attacker operates a **multi-AS, redundantly upstreamed BGP infrastructure** with fixed routing policies — capabilities that are **incompatible with any claim of accidental misconfiguration**.
+- The operator maintains a **multi-AS, redundantly upstreamed BGP infrastructure** with fixed routing policies — capabilities that are **incompatible with any claim of accidental misconfiguration**
-- The presence of a **custom transitive attribute** indicates sophisticated BGP engineering, not a simple route leak.
+- The presence of a **custom transitive attribute** indicates sophisticated BGP engineering, not a simple route leak
-- The same AS_PATH engineering observed here was used to announce the **4,632 hijacked prefixes** documented above.
+- The same AS_PATH engineering observed here was used to announce the **4,632 hijacked prefixes** documented above

 **Raw output (full `show ip bgp` command result):**
 [`/1-attacker-assets/route-views_show_ip_bgp_23.158.20.0-24.txt`](1-attacker-assets/route-views_show_ip_bgp_23.158.20.0-24.txt)